KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 - One of the key factors driving this inflow of new faces in deep learning has been the democratization of the toolsets used in the field.

-This has been
-driven most notably by the development of Theano and then TensorFlow—two symbolic tensor-manipulation frameworks for Python that support autodifferentiation, greatly simplifying the implementation of new models—and by the rise of user-friendly libraries such as Keras, which makes deep learning as easy
+- This has been driven most notably by the development of Theano and then TensorFlow—two symbolic tensor-manipulation frameworks for Python that support autodifferentiation, greatly simplifying the implementation of new models—and by the rise of user-friendly libraries such as Keras, which makes deep learning as easy

 #### 1.3.6 Will it last?

-Simplicity—Deep learning removes the need for feature engineering, replacing complex, brittle, engineering-heavy pipelines with simple, end-to-end trainable models that are typically built using only five or six different tensor operations
+- (Simplicity)—Deep learning removes the need for feature engineering, replacing complex, brittle, engineering-heavy pipelines with simple, end-to-end trainable models that are typically built using only five or six different tensor operations

-Scalability—Deep learning is highly amenable to parallelization on GPUs or TPUs, so it can take full advantage of Moore’s law.
+- (Scalability)—Deep learning is highly amenable to parallelization on GPUs or TPUs, so it can take full advantage of Moore’s law.
 In addition, deep-learning models are trained by iterating over small batches of data, allowing them to be trained on datasets of arbitrary size.

-Versatility and reusability—Unlike many prior machine-learning approaches, deep-learning models can be trained on additional data without restarting from scratch, making them viable for continuous online learning—an important property for very large production models.
+- (Versatility and reusability)—Unlike many prior machine-learning approaches, deep-learning models can be trained on additional data without restarting from scratch, making them viable for continuous online learning—an important property for very large production models.

 ### Chapter 2: Before we begin: the mathematical building blocks of neural networks

-Understanding deep learning requires familiarity with many simple mathematical
-concepts: tensors, tensor operations, differentiation, gradient descent, and so on
+- Understanding deep learning requires familiarity with many simple mathematical concepts: tensors, tensor operations, differentiation, gradient descent, and so on

 #### 2.1 A first look at a neural network

 - The core building block of neural networks is the layer, a data-processing module that you can think of as a filter for data

-Specifically, layers extract representations out of the data fed into them—hopefully, representations that are more meaningful for the problem at hand
+- Specifically, layers extract representations out of the data fed into them—hopefully, representations that are more meaningful for the problem at hand

-Most of
-deep learning consists of chaining together simple layers that will implement a form of progressive data distillation
+- Most of deep learning consists of chaining together simple layers that will implement a form of progressive data distillation

- Dense layers, which are densely connected (also called fully connected) neural layers.
-T
+- Dense layers are densely connected (also called fully connected) neural layers.

- softmax layer, which means it will return an array of 10 probability scores (summing to 1)
+- Softmax layer, which returns an array of 10 probability scores (summing to 1)

+A Neural Network requires 3 components for training
- A loss function—How the network will be able to measure its performance on the training data, and thus how it will be able to steer itself in the right direction.
+ A (loss function)—How the network will be able to measure its performance on the training data, and thus how it will be able to steer itself in the right direction.
- An optimizer—The mechanism through which the network will update itself based on the data it sees and its loss function.
+ An (optimizer)—The mechanism through which the network will update itself based on the data it sees and its loss function.
- Metrics to monitor during training and testing—Here, we’ll only care about accuracy (the fraction of the images that were correctly classified)
+ (Metrics) to monitor during training and testing—Here, we’ll only care about accuracy (the fraction of the images that were correctly classified)

 #### 2.2 Data representations for neural networks

- At its core, a tensor is a container for data—almost always numerical data.
+- At its core, a tensor is a container for data—almost always numerical data.
 So, it’s a container for numbers.
 You may be already familiar with matrices, which are 2D tensors: tensors are a generalization of matrices to an arbitrary number of dimensions

 #### 2.2.1 Scalars (0D tensors)

-A tensor that contains only one number is called a scalar (or scalar tensor, or 0-dimensional tensor, or 0D tensor).
+- A tensor that contains only one number is called a scalar (or scalar tensor, or 0-dimensional tensor, or 0D tensor).
 In Numpy, a float32 or float64 number is a scalar tensor (or scalar array).

 #### 2.2.2 Vectors (1D tensors)

-An array of numbers is called a vector, or 1D tensor.
+- An array of numbers is called a vector, or 1D tensor.
 A 1D tensor is said to have exactly one axis.

 #### 2.2.3 Matrices (2D tensors)

-An array of vectors is a matrix, or 2D tensor.
+- An array of vectors is a matrix, or 2D tensor.
 A matrix has two axes

 #### 2.2.4 3D tensors and higher-dimensional tensors

-By packing 3D tensors in an array, you can create a 4D tensor, and so on.
-In deep learning, you’ll generally manipulate tensors that are 0D to 4D, although you may go up to
-5D if you process video data.
+- By packing 3D tensors in an array, you can create a 4D tensor, and so on.
+In deep learning, you’ll generally manipulate tensors that are 0D to 4D, although you may go up to 5D if you process video data.

 #### 2.2.5 Key attributes

  Number of axes (rank)—For instance, a 3D tensor has three axes, and a matrix has two axes.
 This is also called the tensor’s ndim in Python libraries such as Numpy.
  Shape—This is a tuple of integers that describes how many dimensions the tensor has along each axis.
-For instance, the previous matrix example has shape
-(3, 5), and the 3D tensor example has shape (3, 3, 5).
-A vector has a shape
-with a single element, such as (5,), whereas a scalar has an empty shape, ().
+For instance, the previous matrix example has shape(3, 5), and the 3D tensor example has shape (3, 3, 5).
+A vector has a shape with a single element, such as (5,), whereas a scalar has an empty shape, ().
  Data type (usually called dtype in Python libraries)—This is the type of the data contained in the tensor; for instance, a tensor’s type could be float32, uint8, float64, and so on.
 On rare occasions, you may see a char tensor.
 Note that string tensors don’t exist in Numpy (or in most other libraries), because tensors live in preallocated, contiguous memory segments: and strings, being variable length, would preclude the use of this implementation.

 #### 2.2.6 Manipulating tensors in Numpy

- Selecting specific elements in a tensor is called tensor slicing
+- Selecting specific elements in a tensor is called tensor slicing

 #### 2.2.7 The notion of data batches

-In general, the first axis (axis 0, because indexing starts at 0) in all data tensors you’ll come across in deep learning will be the samples axis
+- In general, the first axis (axis 0, because indexing starts at 0) in all data tensors you’ll come across in deep learning will be the samples axis

- In addition, deep-learning models don’t process an entire dataset at once; rather, they break the data into small batches.
+- In addition, deep-learning models don’t process an entire dataset at once; rather, they break the data into small batches.

-When considering such a batch tensor, the first axis (axis 0) is called the batch axis or batch dimension.
+- When considering such a batch tensor, the first axis (axis 0) is called the batch axis or batch dimension.
 This is a term you’ll frequently encounter when using Keras and other deep-learning libraries

 #### 2.2.8 Real-world examples of data tensors

- Vector data—2D tensors of shape (samples, features)  Timeseries data or sequence data—3D tensors of shape (samples, timesteps, features)
- Images—4D tensors of shape (samples, height, width, channels) or (samples, channels, height, width)
- Video—5D tensors of shape (samples, frames, height, width, channels) or (samples, frames, channels, height, width)
+ Vector data—2D tensors of shape (samples, features)  Timeseries data or sequence data—3D tensors of shape (samples, timesteps, features)  Images—4D tensors of shape (samples, height, width, channels) or (samples, channels, height, width)  Video—5D tensors of shape (samples, frames, height, width, channels) or (samples, frames, channels, height, width)

 #### 2.2.9 Vector data

-This is the most common case.
-In such a dataset, each single data point can be encoded as a vector, and thus a batch of data will be encoded as a 2D tensor (that is, an array of vectors), where the first axis is the samples axis and the second axis is the features axis.
+- In the most common case, in the dataset, each single data point can be encoded as a vector, and thus a batch of data will be encoded as a 2D tensor (that is, an array of vectors), where the first axis is the samples axis and the second axis is the features axis.

 #### 2.2.10 Timeseries data or sequence data

-Whenever time matters in your data (or the notion of sequence order), it makes sense to store it in a 3D tensor with an explicit time axis.
+- Whenever time matters in your data (or the notion of sequence order), it makes sense to store it in a 3D tensor with an explicit time axis.
 Each sample can be encoded as a sequence of vectors (a 2D tensor), and thus a batch of data will be encoded as a 3D tensor

-The time axis is always the second axis (axis of index 1), by convention
+- The time axis is always the second axis (axis of index 1), by convention

 #### 2.2.11 Image data

-Images typically have three dimensions: height, width, and color depth.
-Although grayscale images (like our MNIST digits) have only a single color channel and could thus be stored in 2D tensors, by convention image tensors are always 3D, with a onedimensional color channel for grayscale images.
+- Images typically have three dimensions: height, width, and color depth.
+Although grayscale images (like our MNIST digits) have only a single color channel and could thus be stored in 2D tensors, by convention image tensors are always 3D, with a one dimensional color channel for grayscale images.

-There are two conventions for shapes of images tensors: the channels-last convention (used by TensorFlow) and the channels-first convention (used by Theano).
+- There are two conventions for shapes of images tensors: the channels-last convention(used by TensorFlow) and the channels-first convention (used by Theano).

 #### 2.2.12 Video data

-Video data is one of the few types of real-world data for which you’ll need 5D tensors.
+- Video data is one of the few types of real-world data for which you’ll need 5D tensors.

-A video can be understood as a sequence of frames, each frame being a color image.
-Because each frame can be stored in a 3D tensor (height, width, color_depth), a sequence of frames can be stored in a 4D tensor (frames, height, width, color_ depth), and thus a batch of different videos can be stored in a 5D tensor of shape
+- A video can be understood as a sequence of frames, each frame being a color image.
+Because each frame can be stored in a 3D tensor (height, width, color_depth), a sequence of frames can be stored in a 4D tensor (frames, height, width, color_depth), and thus a batch of different videos can be stored in a 5D tensor of shape

 ### 2.3 The gears of neural networks: tensor operations

- all transformations learned
-by deep neural networks can be reduced to a handful of tensor operations applied to tensors of numeric data.
+- All transformations learned by deep neural networks can be reduced to a handful of tensor operations applied to tensors of numeric data.

 #### 2.3.1 Element-wise operations

-element-wise operations: operations that are applied independently to each entry in the tensors being considered.
+- Element-wise operations: operations that are applied independently to each entry in the tensors being considered.

-This means
-these operations are highly amenable to massively parallel implementations
+- This means these operations are highly amenable to massively parallel implementations

-On the same principle, you can do element-wise multiplication, subtraction, and so on.
+- On the same principle, you can do element-wise multiplication, subtraction, and so on.

-In practice, when dealing with Numpy arrays, these operations are available as well-optimized built-in Numpy functions, which themselves delegate the heavy lifting to a
+- In practice, when dealing with Numpy arrays, these operations are available as well-optimized built-in Numpy functions, which themselves delegate the heavy lifting to a Basic Linear Algebra Subprograms (BLAS) implementation if you have one installed(which you should).

-Basic Linear Algebra Subprograms (BLAS) implementation if you have one installed (which you should).
-BLAS are low-level, highly parallel, efficient tensor-manipulation routines that are typically implemented in Fortran or C.
+- BLAS are low-level, highly parallel, efficient tensor-manipulation routines that are typically implemented in Fortran or C.

 #### 2.3.2 Broadcasting